makehappen/autominifier/README.md

 ## Main features
  - Auto minify and concatenate js and css libraries into single .min files
  - Auto cache bust on changed versions
- - Auto correction of relative paths for css assets
- - Auto detection of development environments
+ - Auto detection of environment type

 ## Other features
  - It just works, out of the box